andrelmlins/create-react-dependency/README.md

 Project similar to the [Create React App](https://github.com/facebook/create-react-app) for libraries and dependencies.

 It creates a ready to publish project which you can upload to npm, yarn and/or your favorite package manager.
+For more information [click here](https://create-react-dependency.netlify.com/).

 ## Basic Use